Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

      - Output should confirm the presence of four files: `File1`, `File2`, `File3`, `File4`.

-3. Next, we need to preview the first file  with the `more` command in order to determine it is an access log file.
+3. Next, we need to preview the first file  with the `more` command in order to determine if it is an access log file.

      - First, use the `more` command by running:
         - `more File1`

      - Note that this file clearly does not look like an access log file.

-     - Demonstrate using the space bar to scroll down through the file.
+     - Demonstrate using the space bar to scroll down through the file one screen at a time.

 4. Explain that we will preview the next file using the `less` command.